TanviS3000/SentimentAnalysis/README.md

 - The tool ensures valid sentiment scores are calculated for each caption.

 ## Conclusion:
-The Social Media Analytics Tool provides a seamless way to perform sentiment analysis on social media posts.
+The Sentiment Analysis Tool provides a seamless way to perform sentiment analysis on social media posts.
 With an intuitive GUI, it offers valuable insights into the mood and sentiment of social media content, which can be pivotal for marketers, researchers, and social media enthusiasts.